Manas1820/Manas1820/README.md

 - 👯 I’m looking to collaborate on Machine Learning and basic Server Side Dev stuff
 - 📫 How to reach me: You may follow me on [Instagram](https://www.instagram.com/manasgupta1820/)
 - 😄 Pronouns: he/him/his
-- ⚡ Fun fact: Jack of all trades , Master of None !
+- ⚡ Fun fact: Jack of all trades, Master of None !
 <br />